When it comes to affordability, REAPER continues to make its name as THE budget Digital Audio Workstation.

 What Do You Get With REAPER?

-REAPER offers users 34 effects plugins, including compressors, equalizers, and reverb.
-You can opt to add more with it, as it features compatibility with VSTs.
-You can get many of these free plugins on the REAPER website, aside from third-party VST plugin developers.
+REAPER comes with 34 effects plugins, including compressors, equalizers, and reverb.
+You can opt to add more, as with most DAWs, it is compatible with VSTs.
+You can get many of these free plugins on the REAPER website, as well as from third-party VST plugin developers.

 Unfortunately, you need a dedicated MIDI controller to use ReaSynth.
 However, a simple MIDI controller shouldn’t set you back that much if you want to use this feature.